Forex vs stocks: which should you trade?

 Whichever market you choose, it is important to be aware of the size of your exposure, and understand the risks involved.

 Read more about the impact of leverage on your trading

 When deciding between forex and the stock market, it is important to identify all the opportunities available to you – notably, can you short sell?
 The ability to short a market opens you up to a whole new dimension of market movements, enabling you to speculate on both rising and falling markets.

 As forex trading involves buying one currency and selling another, traders have always been able to access falling markets.

 When investing in shares, you could traditionally only take a long position, as you’d be looking to profit from any future increase in the value of a company’s stock.
-But thanks to derivative products, such as spread bets or CFDs, you can go long and short on company shares – giving you equal access to trading opportunities whatever the future direction of the market.
+But thanks to derivative products, such as CFDs, you can go long and short on company shares – giving you equal access to trading opportunities whatever the future direction of the market.

 Should you trade forex or stocks?

 When it comes to deciding whether you should trade forex or stocks, there is no definitive answer because there are benefits and drawbacks to each market.
 Ultimately, your decision will come down to your personal preferences and attitude toward risk.